runarsf/screenshot/README.md

 # screenshot

-You can take screenshot and recordings with it.
+You can take screenshots and recordings with it.
+In different formats.
 It's integrated with rofi.
 What more do you want.